 Give you child praise for each step, even the small ones and the ones that aren't completely successful.
 Keep positive.

 We all know that little boys aim can be very bad in the early stages so make it a bit fun!
-Putting some ice cubes with food coloring or some o-shaped cereal.
-If you are feeling adventurous try adding some blue food coloring to the water - this will turn green when the yellow hits it!
+Putting some ice cubes with food colouring or some o-shaped cereal.
+If you are feeling adventurous try adding some blue food colouring to the water - this will turn green when the yellow hits it!

 Don't worry about night training for a while.
 I would recommend waiting until your child is regularly dry after waking from naps and sometimes dry in the morning.
 We used to lift our children when we were going to bed for one last wee....
 Overnight bladder control doesn't usually come for a year or so after daytime control.